 No. Longevity Office focuses on risk identification, monitoring, and medical interpretation.
 It does not provide treatment, guarantee outcomes, or replace a personal physician.

-What is Longevity-GPT at the Longevity Office?
+What is the Health GPT?

 Who is the Longevity Office designed for?